TimCares/MasterThesis/docs/thesis/introduction/goals_and_contributions.typ

 Given the challenges associated with training large multimodal models from scratch, we identify the opportunity to utilize the vast amount of existing pretrained unimodal models.
-By extracting and combining knowledge from these models, we can generate multimodal models, for the proof-of-concept of this work vision-language models, that are _smaller_ in size and significantly _cheaper_ to train.
+By extracting and combining knowledge from these models, we can generate multimodal models, for the proof-of-concept developed in this work vision-language models, that are _smaller_ in size and significantly _cheaper_ to train.
 Importantly, the approach is not limited to vision and language, meaning it can be adapted to other combinations of modalities wherever pretrained unimodal models are available.

-Pretrained unimodal models, such as those for computer vision and natural language processing, have already learned rich representations within their respective domains through extensive training.
+Pretrained unimodal models, such as those for computer vision and natural language processing, have already learned rich representations within their respective domains through extensive (pre-)training.
 By aligning and integrating these representations, we can create a multimodal model without the need for large-scale training from scratch.
 This methodology can be extended to other modalities, such as audio, video, by leveraging existing pretrained models in those domains.